CloverPit: Gameplay

 CloverPit is a first-person rogue-lite with elements of strategy and psychological horror.
 Inspired by Balatro and Buckshot Roulette, the game takes place within a rusty cell with a slot machine.
-The player is tasked with using the slot machine to pay-off an ever increasing debt in an ATM at the end of each round; failing to do so will result in the player being dropped through a trapdoor below them to their death.
+The player is tasked with using the slot machine to pay-off an ever increasing debt in an ATM at the end of each round; failing to do so will result in the player being dropped through a trapdoor below them, ending their run.
 To aid in the process, the player can encounter over 150 different items with varying effects to exploit the slot machine to their benefit.

 Development and release

 CloverPit was announced on April 10, 2025, with a demo launched the same day.
 The demo was later featured as a part of Steam Next Fest.
 The game was later revealed to release on September 3 later that same year.
 However, following the sudden announcement of the release date for Hollow Knight: Silksong, CloverPit was delayed by a few weeks in order to not clash with the latter's release, with Panik responding "We like a gamble, but this one is too risky lol."
 The game was released on September 26, 2025.

+The Xbox Series X/S version was released as a Day One title on Xbox Game Pass on November 20, 2025, following the Xbox Partner Review broadcast.
+A mobile version released for iOS and Android on December 17, 2025.
+The Unholy Fusion DLC, which adds a new ending and Surgery Machine for fusing charms, released on April 9, 2026.

 Reception

 Critical reception

-According to review aggregator website Metacritic, CloverPit received an average score of 76/100 based on 8 reviews.
+According to review aggregator website Metacritic, CloverPit received an average score of 77/100 based on 12 reviews.